mcgilmore/tree/README.md

 ## Dependencies
 PyQt5: `pip install PyQt5`

+## Usage
+`python3 main.py [OrthoDB_group_id]`<br>

+ - If group identifier is provided as argument, iTOL dataset will be output to same folder as script.<br>
+ - If no arguments are provided, script will run in GUI mode.

 ## Instructions
 1. Using OrthoDB v12, find your protein and the desired phylogenetic level to annotate.
-Copy the group identifier and paste it into the text box in the tree.py GUI.
+Copy the group identifier and paste it into the text box in the GUI.
 	- For example, the group identifier for GroEL at the Bacteria level is **9766614at2**.
 2. The script will produce an iTOL dataset (.txt).
 Save it somewhere for uploading to iTOL.
 3. Create an iTOL tree by uploading the included **"OrthoDBv12_tree"** file